Soulless - Sneak Peek

 He dragged me to the door like a child heading for a time out.
 The entire crowded bar had stopped to watch, every eye fixed on the girl who was being tossed out like a rag doll onto the filthy streets alongside the trash.
 Shoving the door open with his shoulder he yanked and threw me hard enough my feet stumbled.
 I had only enough time to bring my hands up to soften the blow before my body slammed into the cobblestone ground.
 My teeth stung from the impact.

 “Fine,” I shouted to no one, moving to push myself up to my hands and knees.
 My left hand planted into something wet and I recoiled at the thought of what it was with a groan.
 “I didn’t like your bar anyway.
-Your tables suck!”
+And your dealers are too easy to pay off!”

-There was a sudden shadow over me, blocking out the firelight from inside the bar.
+A sudden shadow appeared over me, blocking out the firelight from inside the bar.

 When the shadow did not respond or reach down to pull me to my feet, I slowly lifted my gaze.
 I noticed the clean black boots first, dark riding leathers tucked into them.
 Every inch I moved upward I began to realize whoever stood before me was not one of Ozzy’s oversized bouncers making sure I left the property, not by a long shot.
 One of the male’s strong thighs had a strap around it, attached to another belt cinched around his narrow waist.
 There was a dagger at his thigh, a long sword resting on the other hip.
 A tight black tunic pressed against a solid body as a slight breeze pushed down the alley.
 Strong, muscled arms crossed over a broad chest.
-I couldn’t help but notice one of his bronzed forearms had a black and red tattoo on it that almost looked like an animal of some sort, but I couldn’t tell what kind from where I knelt, gawking.
+My gaze snagged on one of his bronzed forearms bearing a black and red tattoo on it, almost looking like an animal of some sort, but I couldn’t tell what kind from where I knelt, gawking.

-Finally, my chin tilted up high enough that I saw the face of the man who stood before me.
+Finally, my chin tilted up high enough the face of the man who stood before me came into view.
 An impossibly strong jawline cut like the many knives he wore.
-His stare was ice cold.
-The look on his face could only be described as a male who was incredibly pissed off to be standing before me on that night.
-He had black, almost blue hair that swiped across his brow, and light silver blue eyes holding zero warmth within them.
+His stare was ice cold and his expression held zero warmth.
+He had black, almost blue hair swept across his brow, just barely above the light grey-blue eyes glaring at me.

 His ears were pointed.
 This was an immortal.